adminjamm/malluland-api-new/API_DOCS.md

 ### GET /chats/v2/rooms/:id
 Get a single chat room’s details.
 Same fields as items in the list above.

+### POST /chats/rooms/:id/send
+- Headers: x-user-id
+- Body: { text: string }
+- Behavior: Validates membership in the room and inserts a text message, then pushes the same message to Firebase RTDB.
+- Response: 201 { id, chatId, senderUserId, kind: 'text', body, createdAt }
+Get a single chat room’s details.
+Same fields as items in the list above.
 - GET /requests
   - Headers: x-user-id
   - Query: filter (all|meetups|chats, default all), page (default 1)